Manuel Belgrano: Personal life

 Manuel Belgrano met María Josefa Ezcurra, sister of Encarnación Ezcurra, at the age of 22.
 Her father, Juan Ignacio Ezcurra, did not approve of their relationship because of the bankruptcy of Domingo Belgrano, Manuel's father.
 Juan Ignacio arranged the wedding of his daughter with Juan Esteban Ezcurra, a distant relative from Pamplona that worked selling clothes.
 Juan Ignacio opposed the May Revolution and returned to Spain, leaving his wife in Buenos Aires, which allowed her to return to her former relationship with Belgrano.

 When Belgrano was dispatched to Upper Peru, María Josefa followed him to Jujuy.
 She took part in the Jujuy Exodus and saw the battle of Tucumán.
 It is thought that she was pregnant by this time.
 Her son, Pedro Pablo, was born on 30 July 1813.
 Pedro Pablo was adopted by Encarnación Ezcurra and her husband, Juan Manuel de Rosas, who she had married shortly before.

 Belgrano also met María Dolores Helguero in Tucumán, and briefly considered getting married, but the war forced a postponement.
-María Dolores married another man; the relationship ended, but was briefly restarted in 1818.
+María Dolores married another man; the relationship ended but was briefly restarted in 1818.
 While he was near the frontiers of Córdoba, Santa Fe, and Buenos Aires, and in a delicate state of health, he learned that María Dolores had given birth to his daughter, Manuela Mónica del Sagrado Corazón, who was born on 4 May 1819.

 Neither of these children were recognised by Belgrano in his will, where he said he had no children.
 However, it is thought that he did not mention them in order to protect their mothers, as both children were the result of relations that the moral standards of the society of the day would not have accepted.
 Nevertheless, he requested that his brother, Joaquín Eulogio Estanislao Belgrano, who was appointed as his heir, should look after his newborn daughter.

 Like many other nineteenth century Argentines prominent in public life, Belgrano was a freemason.
+Despite this, he was a devout Catholic and a member of the Third Order of Saint Dominic.